Glossary of terms used in THE RUBY-VIPER TRILOGY

 viper – from Latin vipera; literally, a venomous or reputedly venomous snake; figuratively, a vicious or treacherous person

-window glass Latin fenestra vitrum, a technology believed to have been produced first in Roman Egypt; not like modern plate glass but blocks meant to be embedded into the exterior walls of houses; very expensive in ancient times, they were considered a major upgrade from wooden shutters for blocking rain and cold while admitting light
+window glass Latin fenestra vitrum, a technology believed to have been produced first in Roman Egypt; not like modern plate glass; rather, it was formed as blocks meant to be embedded into the exterior walls of houses; very expensive in ancient times, such window glass was considered a major upgrade from wooden shutters for blocking rain and cold while admitting light

-Yavne – an ancient Judean port that remains as an archeological site on the Mediterranean; alternatively known to the Judeans as Yavneh and Jabne; known to the Greeks as Yamnia and to the Romans as Iamnia; all three main versions are found, as appropriate to the speaker, in The Viper Amulet
+Yavne – an ancient Judean port that remains today as an archeological site on the Mediterranean; alternatively known to the Judeans as Yavneh and Jabne; known to the Greeks as Yamnia and to the Romans as Iamnia; all three versions are found, as appropriate to the speaker, in Martha Marks’s novel The Viper Amulet

-Yosef ben Matityahu – English translation: Joseph son of Matthew, known to history as Josephus; the Judean scholar and general who fought the Romans, was captured by them after the siege of Jotapata, but went on to live out his natural life in Rome; author of the only surviving chronicles of the Roman-Jewish War, aka The Great Revolt
+Yosef ben Matityahu – English translation: Joseph son of Matthew, known to history as Josephus; the Judean scholar and military general who fought the Romans and was captured by them after the siege of Jotapata, but then went on to live out his natural life in Rome; author of an autobiography and the only surviving chronicles of the Roman-Jewish War, aka The Great Revolt

 Zeus – the king of the ancient Greek gods and husband of Hera in mythology